X

 • Smaller trees are easier to plant and suffer less from transplant shock problems.

-4. Use the right type of soil for your container citrus tree
+4. Use the correct type of soil for your container citrus tree

-The potting soil should be light, fluffy, and drain well.
+The potting soil should be light and fluffy and drain well.
 Soil that is all organic matter (compost) will decompose too quickly and become compacted.
 Garden soil and/or native soil is too heavy for containers and will not give the roots the air they need.

-• Citrus trees need 8 hours of sun.
+• Prioritize Sunlight: Citrus trees need at least 8 hours of sunlight daily.

 6. Plant your citrus tree correctly